 - 5.14 Suffolk has no indigenous resources of crushed rock and therefore relies on supplies imported by road, rail or sea.
 Crushed rock is used primarily in the production of asphalt for road maintenance and construction due to its strength and roughness. - 5.15 There are a number of railheads located along the A14 and wharves at Ipswich and Lowestoft used for the importation of crushed rock.
-There is also a wharf at Lowestoft that is used for the importation of armour stone for use in sea defence works. - 5.16 Although it is not possible to reveal the precise tonnages of crushed rock imported due to commercial confidentiality, it is significant. - 5.17 Generally speaking, planning permission is not required for wharves or railheads handling crushed rock subject to the requirements of the Town and Country General Permitted Development Order, for example where significant infrastructure is required. - 5.18 All railheads and wharves handling crushed rock are safeguarded within the Plan from other forms of competing development.
+There is also a wharf at Lowestoft that is used for the importation of armour stone for use in sea defence works. - 5.16 Although it is not possible to reveal the precise tonnages of crushed rock imported due to commercial confidentiality, it is significant. - 5.17 Generally speaking planning permission is not required for wharves or railheads handling crushed rock except where significant infrastructure is required.

+5.18 All railheads and wharves handling crushed rock are safeguarded within the Plan from other forms of competing development.